sunsmoke/bithammer/README.md

  - You're bandwidth problem may unrelated to BitTorrent
  - Something else

-## I think I'm getting banned!
+## I'm banned!
 Are you anti-bittorrent, pro-hitler, and anti-puppies?

 Climate change, ocean fishery collapse, and crappy wifi are all tradgedies of the commons.